Skip to content

 So look out for this arc as you see the coming technology developments along these lines.

-I think people who can see the arc will have an advantage becasue they won’t see the inevitable progress towards it as some kind of horrible conspiracy, but instead as the result of us—guided by evolution—simply trying to have more knowledge of, and more control over, our environment.
+I think people who can see the arc will have an advantage because they won’t see the inevitable progress towards it as some kind of horrible conspiracy, but instead as the result of us—guided by evolution—simply trying to have more knowledge of, and more control over, our environment.

 Notes